-- Within the first 24 hours, 405,000 people have answered the call to be an NHS volunteer.
-The target of 250,000 volunteers has already been surpassed showing just how much the British public want to help and are pulling together in the national effort.59 - Tesco announced it would hire 20,000 additional temporary workers.
+- Within the first two days, 560,000 people have answered the call to be an NHS volunteer.
+The target of 250,000 volunteers has already been surpassed showing just how much the British public want to help and are pulling together in the national effort.54 - The UK has donated more than any other country in the world to the international coalition trying to find a coronavirus vaccine.
+We have donated more than £210 million to the international coalition to find a coronavirus campaign.55 - Tesco announced it would hire 20,000 additional temporary workers.
 At Tesco, we're working around the clock to help ensure families have access to the shopping items they need.
 Tesco are bringing in up to 20,000 new colleagues to work their stores for at least the next twelve weeks and have already received 140,000 views on their Tesco Careers page.
-60 - Asda pledged millions of pounds of support to help the needy and vulnerable access food supplies during the coronavirus crisis.
+56 - Asda pledged millions of pounds of support to help the needy and vulnerable access food supplies during the coronavirus crisis.
 Asda donated £5m to food banks and community charities, to help provide over 4 million meals to families in poverty.
-The supermarket will also give a further 3,000 charities access to free food over the next three months.61 - The Indigo Trust pledged £2.5m to philanthropists to keep charities going through Coronavirus pandemic.
-The Trust will be giving £1m to the Trussell Trust to support running foodbanks nationwide, £1m to National Emergencies Trust to support their Coronavirus Appeal and £500,000 to the Oxfordshire Community Foundation for organisations in area.
-62 - A doctor in Wales has worked with a local engineering company to create a ventilator to help people breath and which cleans rooms of viral particles.
+The supermarket will also give a further 3,000 charities access to free food over the next three months.57 - The Indigo Trust pledged £2.5m to philanthropists to keep charities going through Coronavirus pandemic.
+The Trust will be giving £1m to the Trussell Trust to support running foodbanks nationwide, £1m to National Emergencies Trust to support their Coronavirus Appeal and £500,000 to the Oxfordshire Community Foundation for organisations in area.58 - A doctor in Wales has worked with a local engineering company to create a ventilator to help people breath and which cleans rooms of viral particles.
 The ventilator took three days to design and has already successfully treated a Covid-19 patient, and has now been backed by the Welsh Government.
 100 will now be produced per day.
-63 - UK chemicals manufacturer INEOS announced it would build a hand sanitizer plant in the North East within 10 days to produce a million bottles of hand sanitizer a month.
-The factory will be near Middlesbrough and supply hospitals, schools, places of work, pharmacies and supermarkets.64 - A Welsh company has designed a snood with anti-viral coating that can kill coronavirus and protect people working on the frontline in the NHS.
-The company hopes to make as many as a million-a-week and plans to reserve part of that stock for the NHS.65 - Almost 12,000 doctors and nurses have returned to work in the NHS.
-66 - A new hospital is to be established at the Excel centre the Nightingale Hospital with capacity for 4,000 people.67 - Between 23-24 March, 7.5 million pieces of personal protective equipment were shipped across the country, with support from the military.
-A hotline for people to call if they need it has been established.68
+59 - UK chemicals manufacturer INEOS announced it would build a hand sanitizer plant in the North East within 10 days to produce a million bottles of hand sanitizer a month.
+The factory will be near Middlesbrough and supply hospitals, schools, places of work, pharmacies and supermarkets.
+60 - A Welsh company has designed a snood with anti-viral coating that can kill coronavirus and protect people working on the frontline in the NHS.
+The company hopes to make as many as a million-a-week and plans to reserve part of that stock for the NHS.61 - Almost 12,000 doctors and nurses have returned to work in the NHS.62 - A new hospital is to be established at the Excel centre the Nightingale Hospital with capacity for 4,000 people.63 - Between 23-24 March, 7.5 million pieces of personal protective equipment were shipped across the country, with support from the military.
+A hotline for people to call if they need it has been established.64

-59 Matt Hancock, Twitter, 25 March 2020, link.
+54 Matt Hancock, Twitter, 25 March 2020, link.